merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 * **idba_ud**: A few parameters for `idba_ud`.

-  -	**run**: Currently two assembly software are available in the workflow: megahit and idba_ud.
-We didn't set neither of these as the default software, and hence if you wish to assemble things then you must set the `run` parameter to `true` for one (and only one) of these.
+  -	**run**: Currently two assembly software packages are available in the workflow: megahit and idba_ud.
+We didn't set either of these as the default program, and hence if you wish to assemble things then you must set the `run` parameter to `true` for one (and only one) of these.

   - **--min-contig**: From the help menu of `idba_ud` [we learn]({{images}}/idba_ud_min_contig.png) that `idab_ud` has the default as `200`, and we want it as `1,000`, and hence we include this in the config.